Points of Pride

 Being a Crusader has its perks.

-- Forty-one students have been named Fulbright scholars over our 60-year history.
+- Forty-two students have been named Fulbright scholars over our 60-year history.

 - Sixty-eight National Merit Scholars currently attend UD, giving us one of the highest